11 Accessing Data

 ```

-Here, we use the clean_names() function from the janitor package to make the variable names easier to work with.
-We then add a participant_id variable using the row_number() function, which adds a consecutively increasing number to each row.
-(I also make it a character using the as.character() function.)
-Next, I change several variable names with rename() before finally using mutate() to make the age variable into a data structure known as a factor; doing so will make sure the age variable shows up in the right order in our charts.
-I then use relocate() to put participant_id before the age variable.
-We can now take a look at our survey_data_clean data frame using the glimpse() function again:
+Here, the clean_names() function from the janitor package makes the variable names easier to work with.
+Defining a participant_id variable using the row_number() function then adds a consecutively increasing number to each row, and the as.character() function makes the number a character.
+Next, the code changes several variable names with the rename() function.
+The mutate() function then transforms the age variable into a data structure known as a factor, which ensures that age will show up in the right order in your chart.
+Finally, the relocate() function positions participant_id before the age variable.

-The rest of the report uses this data to highlight a variety of statistics:
+The rest of the report uses this data to highlight various statistics:

 # Respondent Demographics